 Use a rectangle container when you want to control the text box layout and white space below the last text box.
 For more information, see Rectangles and Lines (Report Builder and SSRS).

 The expressions in a text box can contain literal text, point to a field in the database, or calculate data.
 All expressions are shown as placeholder text so that you can format numbers, colors, and other appearance properties.
 You can also combine placeholders with literal text in the same text box.

 You can format text in any single text box with multiple fonts, colors, styles, and actions.
 For more information, see Formatting Text and Placeholders (Report Builder and SSRS).

 By default, text boxes are a fixed size.
 You can allow a text box to shrink or expand vertically based on its contents.
 For more information, see Allow a Text Box to Grow or Shrink (Report Builder and SSRS).

-Orienting text boxes can help you create more readable reports, support locale-specific text orientation, fit more columns on a printed report that has fixed page size, and create reports with more graphical appeal.
-A text box can be oriented in different directions: horizontal, vertical, or rotated by 270 degrees.
+Rotating text boxes can help you create more readable reports, support locale-specific text orientation, fit more columns on a printed report that has fixed page size, and create reports with more graphical appeal.
+A text box can be rotated in different directions: horizontal, vertical (rotated 90 degrees), or rotated by 270 degrees.
 The vertical option is most commonly used for East Asian languages that are written top to bottom.
-In most renderers the vertical option handles the glyph rotation property so that the text is written top to bottom, but the characters are not on their sides.
+In most renderers the vertical option handles the glyph rotation properly so that the text is written top to bottom, but the characters are not on their sides.
 For other languages, in the vertical and 270-degree options the text is written sideways.

-You can apply orientation to text boxes that contain literal text, fields from a report dataset, or calculated data.
+You can rotate text boxes that contain static text, fields from a report dataset, or calculated data.
 The text box can be stand-alone in the report body, in a table or matrix, or in a report header and footer.